rdk-i/Rflix-User-Center/README.md

-# Rflix-API
+# Rflix-User-Center

-Rflix-API is a robust user management and automation system designed for Jellyfin media servers.
+Rflix-User-Center is a robust user management and automation system designed for Jellyfin media servers.
 It provides a seamless interface for user registration, subscription management, and automated account provisioning.

 ## 🚀 Key Features